How to Edit a Portfolio

 Edit an existing portfolio to keep buyer criteria, properties, and timelines accurate as the search evolves.
 Updating portfolios ensures relevance, faster decisions, and zero confusion for your client.When to use this

-- A buyer changes budget, location, or priorities
+- A buyer adjusts their budget, location, or priorities

-- You want to refine the buyer description for clarity
+- You wish to refine the buyer description for clarity

-- You’re preparing the portfolio to share or re-share with a client
+- You are preparing the portfolio to share or re-share with a client

 Step-by-step instructions

-- Locate the portfolio you want to update.
+- Find the portfolio you wish to update.

-- Click the three-dot menu on the portfolio card or at the the row (depends on the view).
+- Click the three-dot menu on the portfolio card or at the row (depending on the view).

 - Update any of the following: